Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Formulation of results for the case of single-photon Alice's output

 The minimization is performed over the segment $p_{\rm det}^{(2)}\in\left[0,p_{\rm det}^{(2),\rm U}\right]$.
 The expression under minimization in Ineq.~(\ref{EqMain}) is a convex function of $p_{\rm det}^{(2)}$. \end{theorem}

+The requirement $q_1^{\rm U}<t_1^{\rm L}/2$ essentially means that the error rate is not too high.
+If this condition is not met, Theorem~\ref{ThMain} cannot guarantee a positive secret key rate.
+If the condition $p_{\rm det}>p_{\rm det}^{(3+),\rm U}$ is not met, then our analysis cannot exclude the situation where all pulses arriving at the Bob's side contain three or more photons, which are treated as insecure.
+Hence, Theorem~\ref{ThMain} also cannot guarantee a positive secret key rate in this case.

+\begin{remark} It may seem counterintuitive that, in the estimation of the phase error rate (the argument of $h$ in Eq.~(\ref{EqMain})), we use the single-photon detection rate in the $z$ basis ($p^{(1)}_{\rm det}$), not in the $x$ basis.
+Though this is a rigorous result, we can give an intuition in favor of this: As we say in Remark~\ref{RemPhaseErr}, we have to estimate the phase error rate for the state attenuated in the $z$ basis used for key generation.
+This is the reason why the detection rate in the $z$ basis emerges in this estimate for the phase error rate. \end{remark}

 The calculations of the secret key rate with formula~(\ref{EqMain}) are presented on Fig.~\ref{Fig1}.
-For the simulation, we assumed that
+For the simulation, we assume that

-where $0\leq Q\leq1$ and $I_2$ is an identity operator in the qubit space.
-In the case of perfect detection, $Q$ is a probability of error for both bases.
-The right-hand side of Eq.~(\ref{EqDep}) is an action of the depolarizing channel on the state given by Eq.~(\ref{EqPhi}).
-The depolarizing channel is a commonly used model for an actual transmission line.
-We assume that the line introduces no loss.
-Otherwise, the right-hand side of Eq.~(\ref{EqDep}) should be multiplied by a factor $0\leq t\leq 1$.
-This will lead to a multiplication of the secret key rate on the same factor $t$.
+where $0\leq Q\leq1/2$ and $I_2$ is an identity operator in the qubit space.
+In the case of perfect detection, $Q$ is the probability of error for both bases.
+The right-hand side of Eq.~(\ref{EqDep}) is the action of the depolarizing channel on the maximally entangled state given by Eq.~(\ref{EqPhi}).
+The depolarizing channel is a commonly used model for an actual transmission line (i.e., for the ``honest'' performance of the protocol, without eavesdropping).
 The state given by Eq.~(\ref{EqDep}) gives $p_{\rm det}=(1+\eta)/2$, $p_1=\eta/2$, and $q=Q$.
-Also we artificially set $p_{01}=10^{-5}$ due to dark counts.
+Also, we artificially set $p_{01}=10^{-5}$ due to dark counts.
 Strictly speaking, dark counts should be taken into account explicitly in the detection model, i.e., in Eqs.~(\ref{EqPOVM}) and~(\ref{EqPOVMtild}).
 This will be a subject for a future work.
+We emphasize that the security proof does not rely on a specific model (\ref{EqDep}) used for the simulation.

-As an upper bound for the secret key rate we can use a tight bound for a single-photon Bob's input, which was obtained obtained in \cite{Bochkov}, see also Proposition~\ref{PropSingle} below with a simplified proof:
+As an upper bound for the secret key rate, we can use a tight bound for a single-photon Bob's input, which was obtained obtained in Ref.~\cite{Bochkov} (a particular case of this bound was also obtained in Ref.~\cite{MaZhou}), see also Proposition~\ref{PropSingle} below with a simplified proof: